Home > Mashonaland East > Devil’s Pass and Fort Watts

 The hardships experienced in the pioneer days were intelligible; there were no means of communication; but the men understood before they enlisted that they would have to rough it and bore their privations cheerfully.
 Now they are led to believe that they are going out to a settled country, with a proper administration; and if a little trouble were taken there would be no necessity for the way in which they are treated.
 Other people in Mashonaland do not have to suffer as the police are made to suffer.
 It is entirely a matter of faulty administration, for in Matabililand (Sic) the police are in a very different state.
 The result of their treatment in Mashonaland is that almost the whole of the force is in a state of dangerous discontent, and I think if men in England knew the kind of life they would have to lead that very few would enlist.

-Local residents remember seeing the foundations of the old Inn buildings which were on the track leading from the top of the Devil’s Pass which they believe originally belonged to Rhys Seymour Fairbridge.
-Being an enterprising man, Fairbridge thought the spot would be developed into an important stop on the way between Umtali and Salisbury, but this idea would have quietly died when construction of the Umtali-Salisbury railway was completed in 1899, and the new Umtali-Salisbury route was established 12 miles to west where it runs through the present-day location of Inyazura, now Nyazura.
+Mike Boyd-Clark writes that his step-grandfather – Sixer Everard kept Blackhead Persian sheep in the former mule pens of the Mount Zonga Inn which were off the track leading from the top of the Devil’s Pass.
+The Inn is believed to have originally belonged to Rhys Seymour Fairbridge and being an enterprising man, Fairbridge thought the spot would be developed into an important stop on the way between Umtali and Salisbury.
+This idea would have quietly died when construction of the Umtali-Salisbury railway was completed in 1899 and the new Umtali-Salisbury route was established 12 miles to west where it runs through the present-day location of Inyazura, now Nyazura.

 Castle Zonga Estate

-The homestead [photo below] was built by Charles Boyd-Clark is at the head of the Devil’s Pass and the property extends about half-way down the Devil’s pass road.
-Below it Devil’s Pass Farm continues down the southern length of the road towards Chipanga stream, a tributary of the Inyamazura river.
+The homestead [photo below] of Castle Zonga Estate was built by Charles Boyd-Clark at the head of the Devil’s Pass and the property extends all the way down down the Devil’s Pass itself.
 Rhys Fairbridge was the original owner of both the Zonga and Devil's Pass properties, receiving the properties from the BSA Company in lieu of fees for his surveying work of the farms throughout the district, including surveying the original town plans for Umtali and Rusape.
 Rhys Fairbridge sold Castle Zonga Estate in 1905, after the railway was built, to Charles Boyd-Clark.

 Devil’s Pass Farm

+The boundary of the Devil’s Pass Farm begins at the bottom of the Devil’s Pass and continues down the length of the road towards Chipanga stream, a tributary of the Inyamazura river.
 Rhys Fairbridge is believed to have held on to the Devils Pass Farm for some time before selling at about the time of the First World War to two brothers: Frank Everard and George Haywood Everard.
 They had served with the British army in India; George died circa 1967 and is buried in the Inyazura cemetery located at the junction of the Pass Road and the A3 Umtali-Rusape national road.
-The old homestead on the farm is believed to have been built by Rhys Fairbridge.
+The original homestead on the farm is believed to have been built by Rhys Fairbridge.

-Mike Boyd-Clark for supplying information on Fort Watts and the many photographs acknowledged in the article
+Mike Boyd-Clark for supplying information on Fort Watts, the Inn and stables and Mount Zonga Estate and the many photographs acknowledged in the article

-Julian Misiewicz for his childhood memories of living on the Devil’s Pass Farm and pin-pointing the site of the Coach Stop, Fairbridge Inn and Stables
+Julian Misiewicz for his memories of living on the Devil’s Pass Farm and photographs

 Lieut-Col. E.A.H.
 Alderson.
 With the Mounted infantry and the M.F.F.
 1896.
 Books of Rhodesia, Bulawayo 1971